CAMS-CyberPatriot/Linux-Checklist-1/README.md

             `$gpasswd -a $user $group`
       1. Check `/etc/sudoers` and `/etc/sudoers.d` for unauthorized users and groups.
-            1. Remove any instances of `nopasswd`
+            1. Remove any instances of `nopasswd` and `!authenticate`, these allow sudo use without authentication
             1. Any commands listed can be run without a password (ex: /bin/chmod)
             1. Group lines are preceded by `%`

+      1. Wait to change user passwords until after password policy!
 1. Password Policy
       1. Change password expiration requirements in `/etc/login.defs`